Meet the Committee

 Corinna and Chris joined the team in October 2020, with responsibility to adminster memberships, event bookings, and our website, among other tasks.

-"We have been members of the Club for many years and both served on the Committee a while ago.
+"We have been members of the Club for many years (Corinna in 1984 and Chris in 1987) and both served on the Committee a while ago.
 We love fine wines and food which is why we joined the Club in the first place.
 We have enjoyed the many events we have attended and of course the tours we have been fortunate to be able to go on; making many friends over the years.
-Both of us are Bordeaux, Cote Rotie and desert wine lovers, but also like to try other wines."
+Both of us are Bordeaux, Cote Rotie and desert wine lovers, but also like to try other wines.
+Corinna would fade away without her favourite Sherry."